 You jump into a pool surrounded by hanging vines and thick jungle trees.
 After a short walk through the canyon, you will find a rock and a path back up.
 It’s suitable for any adventurous soul, even children.

 This is the most beautiful waterfall in the area and different from anything I’ve seen before.

-There is a man made pool below them with cold to properly cool off.
-Whether you like playing in waterfalls or just look at them, this is the place for you.
+There is a man-made pool below them with cold to properly cool off.
+Whether you like playing in waterfalls or just looking at them, this is the place for you.

 Spread the word!
 PIN this to your Pinterest board.